 7. DDR Museum

 DDR Museum is an interactive museum where you can experience everyday life in former East Germany.
-Two of the museum’s highlights are a simulated drive in an original Trabant P601 and an authentic reconstruction of five apartments where people used to live in during that time.
+Two of the museum’s highlights are a simulated drive in an original Trabant P601 and an authentic reconstruction of five apartments where people used to live during that time.

 Address: Karl-Liebknecht-Str.
 1, 10178 Berlin